ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Statement:

 : any serializable information about an Artifact.
-To help interpretation of statements, they must be tagged with a media type (as specified in {{RFC6838}}).
+To help interpretation of Statements, they must be tagged with a media type (as specified in {{RFC6838}}).

 Claim:

-: an identifiable and non-repudiable statement about an Artifact made by an Issuer.
-In SCITT, claims are encoded as COSE signed objects; the payload of the COSE structure contains the statement.
+: an identifiable and non-repudiable Statement about an Artifact made by an Issuer.
+In SCITT, Claims are encoded as COSE signed objects; the payload of the COSE structure contains the Statement.

 Issuer:

-: the originator of named statements, which are signed into claims submitted to a Transparency Service for registration.
+: the originator of named Statements, which are signed into Claims submitted to a Transparency Service for registration.
 The Issuer may be the owner or author of the Artifact, or a completely independent third party.

 Envelope:

 : the metadata added to the Statement by the Issuer to make it a Claim.
-It contains the identity of the issuer and other information to help Verifiers identify the Artifact referred in the Statement.
+It contains the identity of the Issuer and other information to help Verifiers identify the Artifact referred in the Statement.
 A Claim binds the Envelope to the Statement.
 In COSE, the Envelope consists of protected headers.

 Feed:

 : An identifier chosen by the Issuer for the Artifact.
-For every Issuer and Feed, the Ledger on a Transparency Service contains a sequence of claims about the same Artifact.
+For every Issuer and Feed, the Ledger on a Transparency Service contains a sequence of Claims about the same Artifact.
  In COSE, Feed is one of the protected headers of the Envelope.

 Ledger:

 : the verifiable data structure that stores Claims in a transparency service.
-SCITT supports multiple ledger formats to accommodate different transparency service implementations, such as historical Merkle Trees and sparse Merkle Trees.
+SCITT supports multiple Ledger formats to accommodate different transparency service implementations, such as historical Merkle Trees and sparse Merkle Trees.

 Transparency Service:

 : the entity that maintains and extends the Ledger, and endorses its state.
-A Transparency Service can be a complicated distributed system, and SCITT requires the TS to provide many security guarantees about its ledger.
+A Transparency Service can be a complicated distributed system, and SCITT requires the TS to provide many security guarantees about its Ledger.
 The identity of a TS is captured by a public key that must be known by Verifiers in order to validate Receipts.

 Receipt:

-: a Receipt is a special form of COSE countersignature for claims that embeds cryptographic evidence that the Claim is recorded in the Ledger.
-It consists of a ledger-specific inclusion proof, a signature by the transparency service of the state of the ledger, and additional metadata (contained in the countersignature protected headers) to assist in auditing.
+: a Receipt is a special form of COSE countersignature for Claims that embeds cryptographic evidence that the Claim is recorded in the Ledger.
+It consists of a Ledger-specific inclusion proof, a signature by the Transparency Service of the state of the Ledger, and additional metadata (contained in the countersignature protected headers) to assist in auditing.

 Registration:

-: the process of submitting a claim to a transparency service, applying its registration policy, storing it in the ledger and producing the Receipt returned to the submitter.
+: the process of submitting a Claim to a Transparency Service, applying its registration policy, storing it in the Ledger and producing the Receipt returned to the submitter.

 Transparent Claim:

-: a Claim that is augmented with a receipt of its registration.
-A Transparent Claim remains a valid Claim (as the receipt is carried in the countersignature), and may be registered again in a different TS.
+: a Claim that is augmented with a Receipt of its registration.
+A Transparent Claim remains a valid Claim (as the Receipt is carried in the countersignature), and may be registered again in a different TS.

 Verifier:

-: the entity that consumes Transparent Claims, verifying their proofs and inspecting their statements, either before using their Artifacts, or later to audit their supply chain.
+: the entity that consumes Transparent Claims, verifying their proofs and inspecting their Statements, either before using their Artifacts, or later to audit their supply chain.

 {: #mybody}

 # Definition of Transparency

-In this document, we use a definition of transparency built over abstract notions of ledgers and receipts.
+In this document, we use a definition of transparency built over abstract notions of Ledgers and Receipts.
 Existing transparency systems such as Certificate Transparency are instances of this definition.

-A *claim* is an identifiable and non-repudiable statement made by an *issuer*.
-The issuer selects additional metadata and attaches a proof of endorsement (in most cases, a signature) using the identity key of the issuer that binds the statement and its metadata.
-Claims can be made *transparent* by attaching a proof of registration by a TS, in the form of a receipt that countersigns the claim and witnesses its inclusion in the ledger of a TS.
-By extension, we may say an artifact (e.g. a firmware binary) is *transparent* if it comes with one or more transparent claims from its author or owner, though the context should make it clear what type of claim is expected for a given artifact.
+A Claim is an identifiable and non-repudiable Statement made by an Issuer.
+The Issuer selects additional metadata and attaches a proof of endorsement (in most cases, a signature) using the identity key of the Issuer that binds the Statement and its metadata.
+Claims can be made transparent by attaching a proof of Registration by a TS, in the form of a Receipt that countersigns the Claim and witnesses its inclusion in the Ledger of a TS.
+By extension, we may say an Artifact (e.g. a firmware binary) is transparent if it comes with one or more Transparent Claims from its author or owner, though the context should make it clear what type of Claim is expected for a given Artifact.

-Transparency does not prevent dishonest or compromised issuers, but it holds them accountable: any artifact that may be used to target a particular user that checks for receipts must have been recorded in the tamper-proof ledger, and will be subject to scrutiny and auditing by other parties.
+Transparency does not prevent dishonest or compromised Issuers, but it holds them accountable: any Artifact that may be used to target a particular user that checks for Receipts must have been recorded in the tamper-proof Ledger, and will be subject to scrutiny and auditing by other parties.

-Transparency is implemented by a ledger that provides a consistent, append-only, publicly available record of entries.
-Implementations of TS may protect their ledger using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
-A receipt is an offline, universally-verifiable proof that an entry is recorded in the ledger.
+Transparency is implemented by a Ledger that provides a consistent, append-only, publicly available record of entries.
+Implementations of TS may protect their Ledger using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
+A Receipt is an offline, universally-verifiable proof that an entry is recorded in the edger.
 Receipts do not expire, but it is possible to append new entries that subsume older entries.

-Anyone with access to the ledger can independently verify its consistency and review the complete list of claims registered by each issuer.
-However, the ledgers of separate transparency services are generally disjoint, though it is possible to take a claim from one ledger and register it again on another (if its policy allows it), so the authorization of the issuer and of the ledger by the verifier of the receipt are generally independent.
+Anyone with access to the Ledger can independently verify its consistency and review the complete list of Claims registered by each Issuer.
+However, the Ledgers of separate Transparency Services are generally disjoint, though it is possible to take a Claim from one Ledger and register it again on another (if its policy allows it), so the authorization of the Issuer and of the Ledger by the Verifier of the Receipt are generally independent.

-Reputable issuers are thus incentivized to carefully review their statements before signing them into claims.
-Similarly, reputable TS are incentivized to secure their ledger, as any inconsistency can easily be pinpointed by any auditor with read access to the ledger.
-Some ledger formats may also support consistency auditing through receipts, that is, given two valid receipts the TS may be asked to produce a cryptographic proof that they are consistent.
+Reputable Issuers are thus incentivized to carefully review their Statements before signing them into Claims.
+Similarly, reputable TS are incentivized to secure their Ledger, as any inconsistency can easily be pinpointed by any auditor with read access to the Ledger.
+Some Ledger formats may also support consistency auditing through Receipts, that is, given two valid Receipts the TS may be asked to produce a cryptographic proof that they are consistent.
 Failure to produce this proof can indicate that the TS operator misbehaved.

 # Architecture Overview